Searching ...

 With the Federal Reserve raising interest rates consistently over the past year, it makes sense for home buyers to stay reticent.
 If inflation continues, the Federal Reserve may keep interest rates high to combat it.

-This puts potential home buyers in a tough spot.
+This puts potential first-time home buyers in a tough spot.
 Rising inflation makes everything more expensive.
 That means people must get creative to make their paychecks stretch as far as possible, leaving them with less savings and a reduced budget for essentials like housing.

 Inflation also has an adverse effect on the mortgage market.
 When the Federal Reserve keeps rates high, it impacts mortgage rates, making buying a home more expensive.
-That’s why home buyers who watch the CPI and inflation numbers will likely do a little better when it comes to predicting where home prices may be going.
+That’s why home buyers who watch the CPI and inflation numbers will likely do a little better when it comes to predicting where home purchase prices may be going.
 If inflation cools off in 2023, it could mean lower rates.
 That, in turn, could ease the affordability pressure on home buyers.

 How Should Home Buyers Figure Out When to Buy?